 Now, if that were really true, why would there be so many people so passionately advocating their diets and their programs.
 There are two answers to that question:

 - In order for nutrition gurus to gain wealth or influence, they need to have a secret (preferably a complicated one that takes constant and even lifelong guidance).

 - In order for consumers like you and me to get a pass on our lifestyle, we need to believe there is a secret and that we haven’t found it yet.

-You may have lost weight on Atkins, Keto, LCHF, South Beach, Weight Watchers, Vegan, gluten free, or any other diet and I’m not trying to say that can’t work for weight loss.
+You may have lost weight on Atkins, Keto, LCHF, South Beach, or Weight Watchers, or by going vegan, gluten free, or on any other diet and I’m not trying to say that can’t work for weight loss.
 But as a doctor, I’m more concerned about people being healthy than about them losing weight and there is plenty of evidence for me to recommend whole plant foods to my patients.